cycloptux/GiselleBot-Documentation/docs/source/social.rst

 ^^^^^^^^^^^^^^^^^^^
 Toggles the notification channel mode from blacklist (default) to whitelist and viceversa.

-**Blacklist** mode will make any channel that is added with the above command **not** show the level up message, while the rest of the channels will show the in-channel level up message.
+**Blacklist** mode will make any channel that is added with the above command **not** to show the level up message, while the rest of the channels will show the in-channel level up message.

 **Whitelist** mode will only make the in-channel level up message appear in the selected channels.